mcknz/sql-tdd/starting-scripts/readme.md

 ### Writing your own tests
 Installing the samples creates skeleton tests, which are failing by default.
 They can be further developed to pass by following the steps below.

+2. In the `starting-scripts/Food_And_Stuff/Tests/FAS_Tests_Install-start.sql` script you opened in step 1, find the first unit test called `FAS_Tests.[test GivenMergeCustomers-ThenCustomerIsCorrect]`.
+Write a tSQLt test that verifies the correct customer information exists in the Customer table, after the MergeCustomer procedure is executed.

-1. From your SQL client, open this SQL script:
+3. From your SQL client, open this SQL script:

   `starting-scripts/Food_And_Stuff/Tests/FAS_Tests_Run-start.sql`

   This script contains SQL statements that execute the tSQLt tests.

-2. Execute the following SQL statement, which is in the script you opened in step 1:
+4. Execute the following SQL statement, which is in the script you opened in step 3.

   `EXEC tSQLt.Run N'FAS_Tests.[test GivenMergeCustomers-ThenCustomerIsCorrect]'`

   This is a tSQLt command that will execute the first test.
 Because you haven't created the MergeCustomer stored procedure yet, your test should fail.
-This test verifies that the correct customer information exists in the Customer table, after the MergeCustomer procedure is executed.

-3. From your SQL client, open this SQL script:
+5. From your SQL client, open this SQL script:

   `starting-scripts/Food_And_Stuff/Procedures/FAS-Proc-MergeCustomer-start.sql`